harshini-ns/mcp-search-engine/README.md

-# Calculator and search engine MCP Server
+# Calculator and Search Engine MCP Server

 A comprehensive calculator and search engine implemented as a Model Context Protocol (MCP) server using TypeScript.